justinjaywang/taiwanese-foods/README.md

 ## To Do

 - Style
-  - link styles
+  - sticky nav
-  - anchor links/url rewriting
+  - anchor links/url rewriting/nav current item highlight
   - smooth scroll to
-  - image lazy loading and animations in
 - Content writing
 - Clean up images one by one